pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Here is a bit of what we do to init our ForPortionOfState.
   - So we're not running the row-by-row update yet, just the node init.
 - We need to evaluate the FROM and TO parameters and turn those into a range.
+  - The TO & FROM can't change row-by-row, so we can do it up front here.
+  - We built this expression back in the analysis phase;
+    now is our chance to evaluate it.
   - In general we expect to get constants here.
   - They are also allowed to be functions like `NOW()` or arithmetic like `NOW() + INTERVAL '1 day'`.
-- Then as we update each row we can use range functions to see if the old row covered any time that should not be updated.
-- The TO & FROM can't change row-by-row, so the Init step is a good place to build our range.
-- We already constructed the expression tree in the analysis phase.
-- Now we evaluate it.